INNOVATIVE WAYS TO INCORPORATE HARDWARE

 3.Colour – Being a Dulux Group owned company it is critical that any areas that use colour within the stand are designed using Dulux paints colours and products.
 Strategic use of Dulux Group products is a must-have aspect of the stand.

 4. There is a strong desire to feature products in applications other than a kitchen such as:

 - Alfresco applications

-- Visibility must been maintained between rooms so high, solid walls would be disadvantageous and would create a constricted feeling and close the standoff in terms of viewing.
+- Visibility must be maintained between rooms so high, solid walls would be disadvantageous and would create a constricted feeling and close the standoff in terms of viewing.

-- Front of stand be a mock house fascia to create understanding of the stand concept, link in with Dulux paint usage and match in with website.
-Our products need to be seen as “whole of house” and this concept feature would assist.
+- Front of the stand is a mock house fascia to create an understanding of the stand concept, link in with Dulux paint usage and match in with the website.
+Our products need to be seen as “whole of house”, and this concept feature would assist.